 Great Havana Hurricane

-Before 1846, no records existed of Cuba ever hit by a Category 5 hurricane – one with sustained winds greater than 156 mph.
+Before 1846, no records existed showing Cuba ever hit by a Category 5 hurricane – one with sustained winds greater than 156 mph.
 On October 10, the first one struck.
 Wind speeds reached 175 mph, whipping the seas 30 feet high and sinking 85 merchant ships.
 The storm leveled nearly every building in Havana, leaving the city in ruins.

 The Great Havana Hurricane then moved north, dropping heavy rains on the Florida Keys.
 People sought safety in two lighthouses, but drowned when the structures collapsed.
 The storm wiped out hundreds of homes and businesses, and the flooding washed bodies out of a cemetery and into tree canopies.

 The storm began to weaken and swung north, tearing through Georgia, the Carolinas, Virginia and New York.

 By the time it reached New England it had weakened to an extratropical storm.
 But it did plenty of damage anyway.

 The hurricane was considered the worst since the October Gale of 1841, which took 81 lives and wiped out the working-age male population of Truro, Mass.

 The month before the Great Havana Hurricane struck, Massachusetts was hit by a tropical storm, known in Marblehead, Mass., as the Great Gale.
 Marblehead was then the center of the fishing industry in New England, with 98 schooners in its fishing fleet.
 The Great Gale sunk 11 of them.
 Sixty-five men and boys drowned.
 The storm caused the center of the New England fishing industry to move north to Gloucester, Mass.

 On Oct.
 14, 1846, intense winds from the Great Havana Hurricane hit Cape Cod.
 It tore a trestle bridge to pieces in Hartford with 77 mph winds and destroyed apple orchards in western Massachusetts.